 How do I get my license?

-In order to get your Ham Radio license, you will need to pass 35-question multiple-choice test, which often costs a nominal fee of less than $20.
+In order to get your Ham Radio license, you will need to pass 35-question multiple-choice test, which costs $15.
+Please note that the FCC will charge an additional $35 license application fee after you have successfully passed the exam.

 There are many other ways to study for the exam.
 See details, below.

 Where do I take the exam?